zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-06-Job-Push-resiliency/index.md

 ## Found Bugs

-* On restart (especially on cluster restart) it looks like that job push engine metrics are counted multiple times
+* On restart (especially on cluster restart) it looks like job push engine metrics are counted multiple times
 * [We found a place where we should better handle the exception in pushing async.](https://github.com/camunda/zeebe/blob/a86decce9a46218798663e3466267a49adef506e/transport/src/main/java/io/camunda/zeebe/transport/stream/impl/RemoteStreamPusher.java#L55-L56C14)